 Other foods they can eat quite happily in moderation as we found out with dry cat biscuits.
 Our hedgehog Hynee only eats enough until he’s full but this might just be a unique behaviour from our hedgehog and it’s important to keep an eye on what your hedgehog is eating.

-How do I know if my African Pygmy Hedgehog is underweight?
+How do I know if my hedgehog is underweight?

 Underweight hedgehogs would require veterinarian investigation to make sure there’s no underlying illness causing weight loss.

 Trying to give them foods with more calories may sound like a sensible idea to give them an opportunity to gain weight, but this needs to be balanced with any delay in medical treatment stopping or prevent certain diseases from progressing.